-We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2020.
-However, we will need to obtain substantial additional funding in connection with our continuing operations.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2022.
+However, we will need to obtain substantial additional funding in connection with our continuing operations beyond the first quarter of 2022.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our ongoing, planned and future clinical trial programs; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the progress and results of our ongoing, planned and future clinical trial programs; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, whether performed by us or third parties, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other product candidates and technologies.